Facebook Says 14 Million Accounts Had Broad Array Of Personal Data Stolen

 Hackers also gained access to the accounts of about 1 million users, but did not steal any data, Facebook says.

-Users can visit Facebook's help site to determine if their account was among those hacked.
+Users can visit Facebook's help site to determine whether their account was hacked.

-Facebook says they do not believe the attackers created any posts while imitating other users.
+Facebook says it does not believe the attackers created any posts while imitating other users.

 The company also says that the hackers would hypothetically have been able to view the last four characters of users' credit card numbers, but there is no evidence they sought out that information.